ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 Check that the new diagnostic script(s) meet(s) standards.
 This includes the following items:

-* In-code documentation
+* In-code documentation (comments, docstrings)
-* Code quality checks
-  (1) code quality (e.g. no hardcoded pathnames)
+* Code quality (e.g. no hardcoded pathnames)
-  (2) no Codacy errors reported
+* No Codacy errors reported
 * Re-use of existing functions whenever possible
 * Provenance implemented

 Run recipe
 **********

-Make sure new diagnostic(s) is working by running the ESMValTool
+Make sure new diagnostic(s) is working by running the ESMValTool with the recipe.

 Check output of diagnostic
 **************************

-After successfully running the new recipe, check that
+After successfully running the new recipe, check that:

 * Netcdf output has been written
 * Output contains (some) valid values (e.g. not only nan or zeros)